scrapinghub/splash/docs/scripting-ref.rst

     end)

-Example 6 - discard requests which take longer than 5 seconds to complete, but allow up to 15 seconds for the first request:
+Example 6 - discard requests which take longer than 5 seconds to complete, but allow up to 15 seconds for the first request
+(see :ref:`splash-request-set-timeout`):

 .. code-block:: lua